sanilrod/default-of-credit-card/README.md

 ### Prerequisites and Running Notebook

-1. Open Jypyter Notebook OR Google Colab
+1. Open Jypyter Notebook using
 2. Install Prerequisite Libraries

 This are libraries you need to  install them.